B-25G-5-NA Mitchell Serial Number 42-64835

 David Gillis visited in 1969:

 "As the kunai grass was too high at the time I touched down lightly on the port wing to allow my passenger to get out and take the B&W photos.
-As you can see the 50 cal links had been taken out of the bins some time before judging by the rust stains on the fuselage.
+As you can see the .50 caliber links had been taken out of the bins some time before judging by the rust stains on the fuselage.
 I returned some months later and found a clear area to land so I could check out the wreck myself.
 The links were still in the same position.
 As to where the wreck was located I am sorry to say that I cannot give an exact location other than to say “I think” it was south east of Wewak between East Sepik Plains airstrip and the Sepik River.
 It was located in a large expanse of kunai and very obvious from the air, which makes me think that it would have been recovered (or got at!!) many years ago.
 Now, after viewing your East Sepik ID, I am 99% sure that it was B-25G 42-64835."

 Relatives

-Jeff Enlgish (nephew of Math English)
+Jeff English (great nephew of Math English)

 References